 Family planning - please consider having a carrier test for genetic blood disorders

 Around 1 in 20 people worldwide are thought to have inherited an altered globin gene, which they could pass on to their children.
 This may potentially result in a genetic blood disorder, affecting haemoglobin production.
 Haemoglobin is a protein in the blood that carries oxygen around our bodies.
 These inherited blood disorders are passed from parent to child in genes.
-If you are a carrier of an altered globin gene, your partner must have a blood test to determine his or her carrier status.

 - Organisation: